wac-fiit/wac-textbook-english/README.md

 __English summary__: This repository contains the source materials for the book "Vývoj webových aplikácii v prostredí Cloud" (Development of web applications in the Cloud environment) originaly written in Slovak language.
 The original book is available at http://wac-fiit.milung.eu/ translated book is avalable at TODO.

+__Original book sources__: Original book is written by Milan Unger as part of a Course on Slovak University of Technology in Bratislava, Faculty of Informatics and Information Technologies.
+The original book sources are available at https://github.com/milung/wac-textbook.

+__English translation__: The translation to English was created to make the book available to a wider audience.
+The translation is mainly done by ChatGPT and reviewed by the author of this repository.
+The translation is not perfect and may contain errors.
+If you find any errors, please create an issue or a pull request.

 Materials are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).

 Markdown files and images for generating study materials for "Development of web applications in the Cloud environment" (WAC).